Occ. Code 5908100

 RECREATION PROGRAM LEADER 2

-· Assign recreation program staff as appropriate.
+· Assigns recreation program staff as appropriate.

-· Write justifications for staffing and programs.
+· Writes justifications for staffing and programs.

 · May participate in discussions and decision making with facility committees which determine facility rules, disciplinary procedures for inmates, and programs or procedures.